The saturation property for refined Littlewood-Richardson coefficients: Hive-Kogan faces: a polytopal model for

-\item The $\cont(R) \geq 0$ for each rhombus $R$ in $\bighive$, where $\cont(R)$ is the sum of the labels on the obtuse angled vertices of $R$ minus the sum of labels on its acute angled vertices. \end{enumerate} For example, consider the following rhombus $R$:
+\begin{definition} Let $h$ be a $\reals$-labelling of the vertices of $\bighive$.
+Given a rhombus $R$ in $\bighive$, we define the {\em content} $R(h)$ of $R$ in $h$ to be the sum of the labels of $h$ on the obtuse-angled vertices of $R$ minus the sum of its labels on the acute-angled vertices of $R$. \end{definition}